jhyche80-jpg/TaskManagerDashboard/README.md

 8. Testing
 9. enhance the UI

 ---
 ## What I did in detail
 In this section you should say what you did and why and if you made refinements as well.
+1. I made the prework for the readme before I coded a single line.
+2. I will now work to make the interfaces in type.ts
+3.
 ---
 ## Troubleshooting
     Ask: “What should happen right now?”